 - Health professionals across Vancouver Coastal Health (VCH), the Provincial Health Services Authority (PHSA) and Providence Health Care (PHC) will adopt common clinical and process standards (including workflows, order sets, clinical guidelines and integrated plans of care).

-- Patient records will be updated and shared electronically via a shared clinical information system.
+- Patient records will be updated and shared electronically via the clinical information system.

 - Health professionals in acute care facilities across VCH, PHSA and PHC will use a fully electronic closed loop medication management process.
 This will help improve patient safety by making sure each medication is prescribed and given to the right patient, in the right dose, at the right time, with the right documentation.

-Soon, VCH, PHSA and PHC will begin implementing a shared clinical information system based on software developed by Cerner.
-The new system will consolidate patient data from over 50 current systems into one electronic health record.
+VCH, PHSA and PHC are implementing a shared clinical information system based on software developed by Cerner.
+The shared system, called CST Cerner, will consolidate patient data from over 50 current systems into one electronic health record.

 What this means for health professionals